Back ground image of HeroRealtor logo phone_in_talk 065 083 2211 Line application logo HeroRealtor @ Line

 How to Submit a TM30 Report

 Thai Immigration allows several methods for TM30 reporting.
-The most suitable option depends on the property location and the filer’s access to the online system.
+The most suitable option depends on the property location, the filer’s documents and access to the online system.

 1. Submit TM30 Online

 The easiest option for many landlords and accommodation operators is the official TM30 online notification system.
-The updated online system has been available since September 2023 and is designed for house owners, landlords and accommodation providers to register and submit residence notifications online.
+The online system is designed for house owners, landlords and accommodation providers to register and submit residence notifications online.

 After submission, the filer should save or print the confirmation receipt and share a copy with the foreign tenant or guest.